InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/04-settings/index.rst

 .. note:: Name ``AppExtension.json`` refers to that the app is an extention of InfinniPlatform.

 Settings are JSON object with many defined properties.
-Properties of the first level are  **configuration sections** Configuration section is described by "key-value" pairs.
+Properties of the first level are  **configuration sections** which described by "key-value" pairs.
 Key is a name of property while value is a JSON object of any complexity.
 Each configuration section reflects particular InfinniPlatform module settings or the app settings.

 You can see an example of configuration file common structure below.
 This contains two sections ``section1`` and ``section2``, each one has its own set of properties.
 Section properties can be of any JSON compatible type (string type in example).
-Number, name and content of cofiguration section is defined by the app developer however there are a few pre-defined InfinniPlatform configuration sections
+Number, name and content of cofiguration section is defined by the app developer however there are a few pre-defined InfinniPlatform configuration sections.

 .. code-block:: js